monte-language/monte/docs/source/design.rst

   - ``makeMafiaBot`` starts games on request, routes messages to the relevant moderator during game play, and disposes of moderators when games end.

+Even if one of these components is buggy or compromised, its ability to corrupt the system is limited to using the capabilities in its static scope.

+Contrast this with traditional identity-based systems, where programs execute with all privileges granted to a user or role.
+In such a system, any compromise lets the attacker do anything that the user could do.
+A simple game such as solitaire executes with all authority necessary to corrupt, exfiltrate, or ransom the user's files.

+With object capability disciplne, when the time comes for a security inspection, we do not have to consider the possibility that any compromise in any part of our program leaves the whole system wide open in this way.
+Each component in the system can be reviewed independently and auditing a system for security becomes cost-effective to an extent that is infeasible with other approaches [#darpa]_.

 .. literalinclude:: tut/mafiabot.mt
     :linenos:
     :lines: 68-132